Plan-99/CoinTraderBot/README.md

 ## Change .env

-There are two .env files: in laravel, in python
+There are two .env files: in laravel, in python.

 ## Initialize
 ```shell